How to Install Patio Pavers

 Prepare the Patio Area

 Laying pavers is a DIY project that takes about one weekend to complete.
 For your patio paver installation project, you'll make layers using these materials:

 Use a tape measure to find the square footage of the area where you'll lay the patio.
 That will help you figure out how many stone patio pavers and how much paver base and paver sand you'll need.
 For example, for an area that measures 60 square feet, you’ll need about 60 12-inch x 12-inch paver stones.

 You'll be using 4 inches of gravel, which is 1/3 of a yard, for a paver base.
 To figure out how many cubic feet of gravel you will need, multiply your square footage by 1/3.
 In this example, you'd need about 20 cubic feet of gravel, or 3/4 cubic yards.
 You may want more in case you spill some.
 You will also need a 1-inch thick layer of paver leveling sand.
 As a rule of thumb, you'll need about 1/3 as much sand as gravel, measured in cubic volume.

 To get started, mark the perimeter of the patio area with marking paint.
 Drive garden stakes into the ground just outside the perimeter markings and attach a mason's line.

 When figuring out how high to make the patio, work from the house outward.
-The pavers should slope away from your house with a drop-off of about one inch every eight feet, so water can drain away.
+The pavers should slope away from your house with a drop-off of about 1 inch every 8 feet, so water can drain away.
 Mark the height on the stakes and adjust the mason's line.